utshomax/postman-docs/src/pages/docs/postman-flows/tutorials/creating-charts-tables-and-output.md

 The Output block takes in information from other blocks and creates a visual display of that information.

-For some examples of what you can do with these blocks, check out the [Stock Dashboard](https://www.postman.com/postman/workspace/utility-flows/flow/64123b57c224290033fcb089) and [WordPress Sentiment Analysis](https://www.postman.com/postman/workspace/utility-flows/flow/6413acdb8c4c54003a4ad611) Flows.
+For some examples of what you can do with these blocks, check out the [Stock Dashboard](https://www.postman.com/postman/workspace/utility-flows/flow/64123b57c224290033fcb089) and [WordPress Sentiment Analysis](https://www.postman.com/postman/workspace/utility-flows/flow/6413acdb8c4c54003a4ad611) flows.

+The image above shows four output formats in the [Stock Dashboard](https://www.postman.com/postman/workspace/utility-flows/flow/64123b57c224290033fcb089): a line chart, some text, a gauge, and a boolean.
+This tutorial shows how to create each of these formats.
+You can also find links to example flows for each format in the [Types of output with example flows](#types-of-output-with-example-flows) section.

+* [Line chart]
+* [Text]
+* [Gauge]
+* [Boolean]

+## Line chart

+This line chart from the Stock Dashboard plots a simple moving average of a stock's closing price over time.

+## Text

+## Gauge

+## Boolean

-## Types of output
+## Types of output with example flows

-The following can be selected from the drop-down menu in the upper-right corner of the block.
+You can select the output formats listed below from the Output block's dropdown menu.
+Select the **Example** links to open flows in Postman that demonstrate each output format.

 **Text** - Shows the information connected to the input as lines of text.
 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/6414e20b95e5e70033f028c9)